ryanb/private_pub/README.md

+# Unmaintained

+The Private Pub gem is no longer maintained.
+Feel free to fork this project.

 # Private Pub

 Private Pub is a Ruby gem for use with Rails to publish and subscribe to messages through [Faye](http://faye.jcoglan.com/).
 It allows you to easily provide real-time updates through an open socket without tying up a Rails process.
 All channels are private so users can only listen to events you subscribe them to.